rstebbing/qpbo-alpha-expand/README.md

 `qpbo_alpha_expand` is inspired by [Shai Bagon's MATLAB wrapper] [1] and uses [Vladimir Kolmogorov's QPBO implementation] [2].

 This project was motivated by the need to minimise problems with large label spaces where direct instantiation of the unary and pairwise energy matrices was not possible.
-Furthermore, for these problems, the label spaces for each node were also restricted.
+For the problems of interest, the label spaces for each node were also restricted.
-This `qpbo_alpha_expand` implementation makes use of templates to enable straightforward lazy evaluation of the unary and pairwise energies, and restriction of the label spaces.
+This `qpbo_alpha_expand` implementation makes use of templates to enable straightforward lazy evaluation of the unary and pairwise energies and restriction of the label spaces.

 Author: Richard Stebbing